 Acrylic brush tool

 We love Lake because it’s an app for everyone.
-Most drawing apps are useless for those of us that can’t draw but Lake allows everyone to be creative, even with zero artistic skills.
+Most drawing apps are useless for those of us that can’t draw, but Lake allows everyone to be creative, even with zero artistic skills.
 Children can use it too!
 You don’t need an Apple Pencil, you can use your fingers.
-When your Apple Pencil is connected, palm rejection is excellent.
+When your Apple Pencil is connected, the palm rejection is excellent.

 ASMR brush sounds

 To add another dimension to your colouring experience in the app, Lake developers added ASMR brush sounds.
 When colouring, you can hear every brushstroke movement you make, as though you were colouring on paper.
 For some strange reason, these sounds calm you down and lend some friction to your iPad screen.
 It’s probably in my head, but it works.

 I don’t use paper-like, so my iPad screen has no friction when I write on it or in this case, paint on the screen.
 Turning on these ASMR sounds feels like I have a paper-like screen protector on my screen.
 Since it sounds like you’re colouring on paper, you start feeling like you are colouring on paper!
 If you are not big on ASMR sounds or you are somewhere where you need to be quiet, you can turn them off.

 The second tool is a spray paint tool.
 We are certain there are humans more creative than Ropsie out there.
 Talented folks who can think of better ways to use spray paint.
 It has a unique colouring and texture pattern.
 The ASMR sounds make you feel like you are spraying paint from a can.
 Impressive, very impressive!